 Stipules can sometimes be of help in identifying plants.
 The terrible awful horrible no good multiflora rose (Rosa multiflora), for example, has feather-edged (fimbriate) stipules…

 Multiflora rose stipules are fimbriate-margined.

 Several prominent rose family genera are fairly similar to one another in overall form: herbs with stipulate, alternately arranged compound leaves and actinomorphic flowers with 5 separate petals, and numerous spirally arranged stamens and carpels.
 A good example is the cinquefoil (5-finger) genus Potentilla.

-Dwarf cinquefoil is a creeping vine with palmate leaves.
+Common cinquefoil is a creeping vine with palmate leaves.

 Several other cinquefoils are somewhat weedy aliens, such as this rough-fruited cinquefoil, P. recta.

-MOUSEOVER the IMAGE to see LEAF WITH STIPULES
+SLIDE the IMAGE to see LEAF WITH STIPULES